 Touch means love.
 If there is no touch, there is no love.
 If my touch is rejected, my love is rejected, which I take personally and make into a rejection of me, naturally!

-My friend (another woman) said that she learned to think of hugs as a sign of weakness.
+My friend (another woman) said she learned to think of hugs as a sign of weakness.

 Wow.
 The three of us stood there, looking at each other.
 I was reminded of how little we know or guess about what goes on below the surface of others, even others we know and care about.
-I was humbled by their honesty, touched by their vulnerability, grateful for the reminder that we’re all carrying around pain and confusion over something in our heads and hearts.
+I was humbled by their honesty, touched by their vulnerability, grateful for the reminder we all carry around pain and confusion over something in our heads and hearts.
 I wanted (of course!) to take them both in my arms, but refrained (also of course).

 When I think about the times I’ve felt rejected or rebuffed as I interact with people who aren’t comfortable with touch, I suddenly realize their discomfort is likely not about me at all.
 I no longer get to be the star in my soap opera (nobody loves me, I’m old, I’m ugly, I’m untouchable).
 Maybe, in fact, others don’t want to make me feel weak, or threatened, or who knows what else!